EricMFink/CivPro/_pages/syllabus.md

 Your final grade for the term will be based on the assigned Click & Learn lessons (20%) and a final exam (80%):

-- You will complete the assigned Click & Learn lessons outside of class; you may do so at your own pace, as long as you complete all of the assigned lessons before the date of the Final Exam.
-These are intended to help you review & assess your understanding of the topics covered.
-You may redo them as many times as you like, and your grade will be based on your highest scores for each assigned lesson.
+- The Click & Learn lessons are intended to help you review & assess your understanding of the topics covered.
+The Schedule & Assignments section below lists the Click & Learn assignments for each unit of the course.
+You may complete these at your own pace, as long as you complete them all before the date of the Final Exam.
+You may redo them as many times as you like; your grade will be based on your highest score for each assigned lesson.
 - The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
 You will take the final exam at the Law School during the Fall Term exam period (date & time TBA).
+Sample essay questions (with model answers) from past years are posted on the [course website](https://www.emfink.net/CivPro/exams/).

 ### Attendance